 This can be to do with things like co-ordination and an understanding of our body positions or ‘bodily awareness’.
 A person may struggle to use cutlery efficiently or with swallowing.
 One option for this is to try weighted cutlery, which will give the person a clearer idea of the movement involved in plate to mouth.
 Concerns with swallowing may cause worries around potential choking, and food could be being avoided due to these worries.
 Ensuring sufficient support is in place with a back rest or sitting on a pillow can help with these worries.
 To further reduce this fear, it might be worth thinking about the type of food being consumed, with something soft and smooth being easier to go down.

 This is focusing on the internal feeling that someone experiences.
 Some autistic people may not be as tuned in to bodily cues such as hunger and fullness.
-This can be thought about using a body diagram using this resource here (hyperlink to resource).
+This can be thought about using a body diagram using this resource here.
 This is also why it is so important to have a regular eating routine for someone with the comorbidity, not just in terms of their rigidity, but also as they may not be able to rely on the typical cues on hunger and thirst, which they may not experience.
 This in itself can lead to under-eating or over-eating.

 Make notes as you go along.
 What makes up this individual’s ideal sensory environment for mealtimes?
-Note it all down here (template linked: Creating that ideal sensory environemnt).
+Note it all down here (template: Creating that ideal sensory environment).
 This may not be a magic wand and take away all eating challenges, but managing the sensory environment will make them feel much more in control and reduce their anxiety, making it easier to tolerate other stressors brought about by the food.
 It might help to break each box of this template in half, dividing each senses likes and dislikes.
 If this is consistently not working, it might be helpful to note down every instance when it goes wrong and looking to see what the common cause is (use this template: finding out what went wrong).
 Try doing a couple when things go well and try and compare them too.

 A lot of emotional arousal around mealtimes can be managed by considering and being sensitive to the sensory sensitivities above.